-What is Molybdenum Disulfide and why is it showing a good lubricating behavior?
+What is Molybdenum Disulfide and why is it optimal for lubrication applications?

 Molybdenum Disulfide, also known as Molybdenum Disulphide, MoS2 and Moly, is one of the most widely used solid film lubricants.
 Like graphite and tungsten disulfide (WS2), MoS2 is a dichalcogenide.
 The lubricating properties of molybdenum disulfide lubricant are due to a weak atomic interaction (Van der Waals Force) of the sulfide anions, while the covalent bond within the molybdenum is strong.

-Which are the easiest and widely recognized ways of applying MoS2 coating?
+Which are the easiest and most widely recognized ways of applying MoS2 coating?